WebDevRavi/Punnet_SirKi_Patshala/README.md

 3. Under **Build and deployment**, choose **Deploy from a branch**.
 4. Select the default branch and the `/ (root)` folder, then save.

-GitHub will publish the website at `https://your-username.github.io/your-repository-name/`.

-## License

-This project is available under the [MIT License](LICENSE).
-Add a `LICENSE` file if you would like to use it publicly.